Skip to main content

 The course record describes an online interview for applicants whose application demonstrates sufficient potential.
 The interview includes questions or problems assessing interest and aptitude, plus up to two minutes for applicants to discuss their own work or projects.

-We recommend preparing for the interview by practising concise explanation, not rehearsed performance.
+A strong approach is to prepare for the interview by practising concise explanation, not rehearsed performance.
 A strong project discussion usually makes clear what problem you chose, what constraints you faced, what failed, what changed and what you learned.

-Practise with realistic questions from our free Design Engineering mock interview bank.
+Practise with realistic questions from our free mock interview question bank.

 Free Mock Questions